 Your options for getting started are vast.
 You can join a class at your neighborhood gym, you can work out under supervision in the weight room, you may prefer to exercise in the water.
 You may even prefer to exercise at home.
 There are many programs available that can help you select safe and appropriate exercise.

-For assistance in starting an in-home exercise program, contact Julia with Life in Motion Fitness in Chandler, Arizona.
+For assistance in starting an in-home exercise program, contact Julia with Life in Motion Fitness.
 Julia specializes in in-home exercise program design for adults over 50, helping them realize strength and aerobic health is fun and easy to achieve.

-Whether you reside in Sun Lakes, Chandler, Gilbert, Mesa, Tempe or Scottsdale Arizona, Life in Motion Fitness will visit your home to help you with all your fitness and health goals.
+Julia, with Life in Motion Fitness, will visit your home to help you with all your fitness and health goals.